DevNull-IR/DB-php/README.md

 # DB-php
-Free Functions To Connect To The database ( mysql ) for php programmers
+Free Functions To Connect To The Database ( mysql ) for php programmers